 All new students whose F-1 or J-1 visa documents are sponsored by Notre Dame, including those returning to Notre Dame after a leave of absence, are required to attend International Student Orientation.
-All other U.S. visa holders, permanent residents, U.S. citizens who grew up abroad, parents, and spouses are invited to attend Orientation, but they will need to reach out to ISSA@nd.edu for more information.
+All other U.S. visa holders, permanent residents, U.S. citizens who grew up abroad, and parents are invited to attend Orientation.
+They can reach out to ISSA@nd.edu for more information.

 Fall 2019 International Student Orientation for undergraduates will be August 21-22, 2019.
-Undergraduates should be on campus and ready to move into their residence halls by August 21, 2019 between 11am and 2pm.
+Undergraduates should be on campus and ready to move into their residence halls by the morning of August 21, 2019 between 11am and 2pm.
 Students can then choose to spend the night in their room or stay off campus with their family.
 The schedule of events for International Student Orientation can be found here; the schedule for parent programming can be found here.

 International Student Orientation for graduate students in The Graduate School will be: